SEEDCORN COMPETITION 2022 – NOW COMPLETED

 Seedcorn Competition 2022.

-The National Institute of Health Research (NIHR) Brain Injury MedTech Co-operative is pleased to launch the Seedcorn Funding Competition 2019.
-Applications are invited for funding for up to £10,000 to support the early development of novel technology-based solutions applicable to the brain injury pathway from prevention through to long term rehabilitation that includes Patient and Public Involvement.
-Awarded projects will kick off on 5th September 2019.
+The National Institute of Health and Care Research (NIHR) Brain Injury MedTech Co-operative launched the Seedcorn Competition 2022.
+Applications were invited for funding of up to £10,000 to support the early development of novel technology-based solutions applicable to the brain injury pathway from prevention through to long term rehabilitation that includes Patient and Public Involvement and Engagement (PPIE).
+Awarded projects will be expected to start on 1 January 2023.

 The Brain Injury Medtech Co-operative engages annually in seedcorn funding competitions and mentoring of young innovators – open to the whole of the UK – through small grants subject to rigorous independent review by our network of experts.